 If you have symptoms, your doctor may conduct certain tests to identify abnormalities.
 These may include:

-If esophageal cancer is confirmed, results from completed tests and new tests will help determine the stage of cancer.
-Staging is used to identify characteristics of the tumor that will help determine the prognosis and treatment plan.
-Factors that play a role in staging include how far the original tumor has spread, whether lymph nodes are involved, if cancer has spread to other tissue, and microscopic cellular details.
+Completed tests and new tests will help determine the stage of cancer.
+Staging helps to find characteristics of the cancer that will help to make a treatment plan.
+Tumor spread, lymph nodes changes, spread to other tissue, and microscopic cellular details will all be tested.

 Stages of Esophageal Cancer

 The esophagus is made up of 4 layers, the innermost mucosa, the submucosa, a thicker muscle layer, and a thin layer of connective tissue called the adventitia.
 The location and depth of the tumor is important in staging.
 Esophageal cancer is staged from 0-IV.

 - Stage 0—High grade dysplasia —Abnormal cells are found only in the innermost 2 linings of the esophagus, the mucosa and submucosa.

 - Stage IA —Grade 1 (less aggressive) cancer cells are found in the mucosa OR submucosa.

 - Stage IB —Grade 2 and 3 cancer cells (more aggressive) are found in the mucosa or submucosa OR grade 1 cancer cells are found in the mucosa or submucosa AND have spread TO the muscle layer or adventitia.
 The tumor location may be unknown or in the lower esophagus.

 - Stage IIA —Grade 1 cancer cells have spread TO the muscle layer or adventitia.
 The tumor is in the middle or upper esophagus OR Grade 2 and 3 cancer cells have spread TO the muscle layer or adventitia.
 The tumor location may be unknown or in the lower esophagus.